DON’T MISS

 Because of its proximity to France, and the fact that many of its rulers spoke French, populations in western Switzerland began to convert from speaking Arpitan - a Gallo-Romance language native to east-central France, western Switzerland and parts of Italy - to speaking French.

 What’s more, all three cantons that formed the Old Swiss Confederacy in 1291 - Uri, Schwyz and Unterwalden (now Nidwalden and Obwalden) - were in German-speaking Switzerland, so no French-speaking areas were initially under Swiss control, meaning there was no push for them to switch to speaking German.
-This was reinforced by the fact that the Romande continued to be ruled by French speakers long after Switzerland's creation.
+This was reinforced by the fact that the Romandie continued to be ruled by French speakers long after Switzerland's creation.

-The first French-speaking area to join as a canton of Switzerland was Fribourg in 1481, meaning the language had already rooted itself before any part of the Romande joined the country.
+The first French-speaking area to join as a canton of Switzerland was Fribourg in 1481, meaning the language had already rooted itself before any part of the Romandie joined the country.
 Once all of French-speaking Switzerland had joined, the nation’s tradition of giving cantons near-full autonomy - until the creation of the modern Swiss state in 1848-49 - meant that there wasn’t any pressure for French speakers to adopt or learn German.

 For those interested, this is also one of the reasons why Ticino is Italian-speaking and chose to remain part of Switzerland.